Phoenixmoon/MusicAWSLambda/README.md

 # MusicAWSLambda

 This is a serverless application deployed on AWS Lambda that generates music from a txt file.
-This is the back-end of the corresponding music generation website, where users can input text (the written notes) and a tempo for the music.
+This is the back-end of the corresponding music generation [website]([url](http://musicgeneratorbucket.s3-website-us-east-1.amazonaws.com/)), where users can input text (the written notes) and a tempo for the music.
 The project includes the following files and folders:

 - hello_world - Code for the application's Lambda function.
   - `app.py`: contains the Lambda function code